baskauf/baskauf.github.io/education.md

 show_sidebar: false
 ---

-In my role as a Data Science and Data Curation Specialist at the Vanderbilt Libraries, I develop and present workshops and lessons to help beginner and intermediale-level learners develop skills for coding and using technical tools.
-These lessons are focused in three main areas: coding with Python and R, and using GitHub.
+In my role as a Data Science and Data Curation Specialist at the Vanderbilt Libraries, I developed and presented workshops and lessons to help beginner and intermediale-level learners develop skills for coding and using technical tools.
+Those lessons were focused in three main areas: coding with Python and R, and using GitHub.

-To view current lesson offerings, see the Digital Scholarship and Communications (DiSC) [Education and Training page](https://www.library.vanderbilt.edu/disc/workshops).

 ------